earends/Clock-Blog/README.md

 ##BackLog
 Front End Functionality
+- need better sample data before any more design configurations
 - About page needs to be filled in with picture and text
 - make a limit for titles of blog/event posts
     - configure that with the list of blogs and posts